-- 2. Second time a yellow card is issued and the MR is notified, there will be a .10 deduction taken from the team score for that event by the MR or chief judge. - 3.
-The coach in violation may remain on the competition floor for safety purposes only (i.e., spotting, equipment adjusting).
+b.
+The coach in violation may remain on the competition floor for safety purposes only (i.e., spotting, equipment adjustment).

-6.5 OPEN SCORING, START VALUE, SCORING RANGE and INQUIRIES.
+6.6 OPEN SCORING, START VALUE, SCORING RANGE and INQUIRIES.

 - a.
 Open scoring will be used during the regular season, regional competition, and the national championship. - b.
 Judges are to sit apart.
 When using a six (6) judge panel on Uneven Bars and Vault, the judges shall not sit apart. - c.
 All scores will be flashed and rotated, but only the average score will be raised and rotated. - d.
 Both the Start Value and the score will be flashed simultaneously.